 Support For Survivors

-Because We Are Not Alone A confidential, on-campus group offering support and facilitating healing and coping.
-Open to Mac students of any gender who have experienced sexual assault (sexual abuse, rape, and other forms of non-consensual sexual contact).
-For a required pre-group meeting, contact Macalester Counselor Liz Schneider-Bateman at 651-696-6204.
+Because We Are Not Alone (BWANA) A confidential, on-campus group offering support and facilitating healing and coping.
+Open to Macalester students of any gender who have experienced sexual violence (sexual assault, rape, sexual exploitation, and other forms of non-consensual sexual contact).
+To join the confidential group, contact Center for Health & Wellness counselor Liz Schneider-Bateman at email@example.com or 651-696-6204.

-Queer Survivor A free, confidential, off-campus support group for LGBTQ survivors of intimate partner violence or past or present sexual abuse.
-Facilitated by the Anti-Violence Program of OutFront Minnesota and meets weekly at the Minneapolis offices of OutFront Minnesota.
-To learn more or sign up, contact email@example.com.
+- View information about Queer Survivor.
+Queer Survivor is a free, confidential, off-campus support group for LGBTQ survivors of intimate partner violence or past or present sexual abuse.
+It is facilitated by the Anti-Violence Program of OutFront Minnesota and meets weekly at the Minneapolis offices of OutFront Minnesota.
+To learn more or sign up, contact firstname.lastname@example.org.

 Books and Readings